 Dr. Irvine has been a member of Southcliff church in Fort Worth for twenty years.
 She leads a small group on Sunday mornings.

 Dr. Sharon Irvine is married to Dr. James Irvine, and they have three children: LaPonna, Moriah, and James.
 Dr. LaPonna Moore, is a family practice doctor in Fort Worth.
 Moriah Kerr, is a nurse practitioner with Mansfield Medical Clinic.
-Her son James is software engineer with American Airlines.
+Her son James is software engineer with Change Healthcare.

 Moriah Irvine Kerr grew up in Abilene, Texas.
 She graduated from Hardin-Simmons University with a Bachelor of Science in nursing in 2008.
 While in school she was a tech in the intensive care unit.
 Post-graduation she relocated to the Fort Worth area to be closer to family.
 She worked as a Registered Nurse at Plaza Medical Center in the Neurological and Surgical Intensive Care Units.
 She was later employed at the Fort Worth Surgery Center while attending graduate school at the University of Texas at Arlington.
 During that time she is became member of the Sigma Theta Tau Honor Society of Nursing, and was recognized with an Excellence in Clinical Practice.
 Moriah graduated with her Master of Science in Nursing in 2013 and is certified as a Family Nurse Practitioner.
 She graduated at the top of her class.
 Moriah loves treating patients from the very young to the elderly.
 She has a particular interest in women’s health and thoroughly enjoys educating patients especially regarding preventative care.